camargo2000/fullstack-bank/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

-Run the command below in the project root directory tp run all integration and E2E tests in sequence in your terminal:
+Run the command below in the project root directory to run all integration and E2E tests in sequence in your terminal:

 ```sh
 npm run test